AlexParamonov/save_queue/README.md

         # article.save_queue.save
         # article.save

-1. If you want to save an object _only_ if it was changed, take a look at Dirty module below.
+1. To save object _only_ if it was changed, include Dirty module described below.

-1. Read README for more details :)
+1. Continue reading for more details.

 ### Error handling